Deep Deconfounded Content-based Tag Recommendation for UGC with Causal Intervention: Methodology

 Specifically, we adopt two widely-used strategies, \textit{i.e.,} neural factorization machine (NFM) \cite{he2017neural} and LightGCN \cite{he2020lightgcn}, to implement the two decomposed factors of $P(T \mid C,U)$, \textit{i.e.,} $\hat{P}(T \mid C)$ and $\hat{P}(T \mid U)$. {Although both methods are CF-based originally, they can be easily adapted for content-based recommendations by replacing the UGC ID embeddings with their content features}.
 To avoid redundant discussions, we define $X \in \{C, U\}$.
 In our implementation of NFM, the two unnormalized probabilities are calculated as:

-where $f_{out}$ is the identity function $f_{out}(\mathbf{x_{in}}) = \mathbf{x_{in}}$ if $X=C$ and is the sigmoid function $f_{out}(\mathbf{x_{in}}) = 1 / (1 + e^{-\mathbf{x_{in}}})$ if $X=U$, $M$ represents the multi-layer perceptron, $\mathbf{t}$ is the one-hot representation of the target tag, $\odot$ is element-wise product, and $||$ represents the concatenation operator.
+where $f_{out}$ is the identity function $f_{out}(\bm{x_{in}}) = \bm{x_{in}}$ if $X=C$ and is the sigmoid function $f_{out}(\bm{x_{in}}) = 1 / (1 + e^{-\bm{x_{in}}})$ if $X=U$, $M$ represents the multi-layer perceptron, $\bm{t}$ is the one-hot representation of the target tag, $\odot$ is element-wise product, and $||$ represents the concatenation operator.
 Another backbone model, \textit{i.e.,} LightGCN, is a state-of-the-art graph neural network introduced in \cite{he2020lightgcn}.
 In LightGCN, a bipartite graph is first established between $T$, $C$ based on the collected U-C-T triplets.
 For the graph, messages from UGC content features $C$ to tags $T$ are then propagated as follows:

-where $\operatorname{AGG}$ is the LightGCN aggregation function defined in \cite{he2020lightgcn}, $i$, $j$, $k$ are used to distinguish different tags, UGC content, and representations from different GCN layers, respectively. $\mathcal{N}_{\mathbf{t}_{i}}$ denotes the set of neighborhood for tag $\mathbf{t}_{i}$.
+where $\operatorname{AGG}$ is the LightGCN aggregation function defined in \cite{he2020lightgcn}, $i$, $j$, $k$ are used to distinguish different tags, UGC content, and representations from different GCN layers, respectively. $\mathcal{N}_{\bm{t}_{i}}$ denotes the set of neighborhood for tag $\bm{t}_{i}$.
 Similar message passing mechanism exists from $T$ to $C$.
-Finally, inner product between aggregated tag representations and UGC content representations is calculated as unnormalized probabilities for $\hat{P}(T \mid C)$.
-The uploader-conditional tag distribution $\hat{P}(T \mid U)$ is calculated by taking the inner product between uploader representation $\mathbf{u}$ and tag embeddings from the first GCN layer learned on the $T-C$ graph established based on the collected data.
+Finally, inner product between aggregated tag representations and UGC content representations is calculated as unnormalized probabilities for $\hat{P}(T \mid C)$. $\hat{P}(T \mid U)$ is calculated by the inner product between uploader representation $\bm{u}$ and tag embeddings from the first GCN layer learned on the $T-C$ graph.